 2008 – Certified Virtual Assistant (CVA), The International Virtual Assistants Association, Online

-What to Write in a Personal Assistant Resume Skills Section
+Personal Assistant Resume Skills

 Although the reception field requires specific technical skills, employers also consider soft skills.
 These are the personality traits or skills that indicate to your fit as a Personal Assistant who will add value by meeting set out KPI’s, has adequate knowledge, and sufficient experience to represent the CEO or Manager as the appropriate contact person for information requests, Incorporate these into your summary, or profile, and your accomplishment statements.

 - Educational Attainment: A university degree is not generally required to become a Personal Assistant, but you may list diplomas, short courses or workshops you have completed.